seanox/pdf-service/manual/Introduction.md

 ## PDF-Tools

-The standalone command line tools include some helpers focused on the design process and testing outside and independent of projects.
+The command line tools include helpers that focus on the design process and testing outside and independent of projects.
-Includes: Compare, Designer, Preview as command line applications
+Includes: Compare, Designer, Preview

 ### Download